pzivich/Delicatessen/docs/Built-in Equations.rst

 Logistic Regression
 ----------------------------

-In the case of a binary dependent variable, logistic regression can instead be performed (no linear probability models here!).

-To demonstrate application, consider the following simulated data set
+In the case of a binary dependent variable, logistic regression can instead be performed.
+Consider the following simulated data set

 .. code::